 The journey today continues to Abomey, the ancient capital of the Dahomey kingdom.

-On our second day here we will have a guided tour of the palace and museum at Abomey.
+On arrival we will take a tour of the Dahomey Palace and Museum.

 We stay in a campsite during our time here.

 A guided tour of the capital of the ancient Dahomey empire, including the Dahomey Palace and Museum.

 |Included in Kitty|

 Abomey is the ancient capital of the Dahomey kingdom, once one of the most powerful empires in Africa.You can still see some of the original Dahomeyan palaces and temples here, and the Musée Historique d’Abomey is a good place to learn about the history of the region.
 The palace is full of gold, silver, thrones, tapestries of bloody battles, testament to the proidigous wealth of this once great kingdom.

 This morning we drive to Abomey-Calavi (a port on the outskirts of Cotonou), where we say goodbye to the truck for the night, and jump aboard motorised pirogues to Ganvie, a fascinating town built entirely on stilts in the middle of a lagoon.

 Tonight we will stay in a basic hotel in the stilt village itself!